 In the plant kingdom, orchids stand alone.
-They're highly evolved, come in a countless array of colours, shapes and sizes, and have some very bizarre associations with insects.
+They're highly evolved, come in a countless colours, shapes and sizes, and have some very bizarre associations with insects.

 The Northern Golden Moth is a deciduous, perennial, terrestrial orchid that emerges from an underground tuber.
 A bright golden yellow flower sits atop a 15cm green stem.
 This colourful species was first recorded in 2006, in the Terrick Terrick National Park.
-A large population of some 400 plants was subsequently discovered on Bush Heritage’s Nardoo Hills reserves, a collection of 5 reserves that together cover over 1,200 ha in central Victoria.
+A large population of some 400 plants was subsequently discovered on our Nardoo Hills reserves in central Victoria in 2009.

 The species is listed as Threatened (Endangered) under Victoria’s Flora and Fauna Guarantee Act.
 It’s suffered a catastrophic decline in range and abundance: almost all of the orchid’s habitat has been cleared for farming, or infested with weeds.

 Nardoo Hills may be a small reserve, but it certainly holds some surprises.
 The Robust Greenhood was long presumed extinct until it was found on Nardoo Hills in the spring of 2009!
 Before then, the last sighting was in 1941!

 The species has two to six translucent white and green striped flowers up to 2cm long on short, stout stalks.
 It flowers in October and November.

 It’s listed as Critically Endangered under Commonwealth legislation, and Threatened (Endangered) in Victoria.